OPTICAL COMMUNICATIONS SYSTEMS: Trades and Technology for Implementing Free Space or Fiber Communications

-The two day course provides a strong foundation for selecting, designing and building either a Free Space Optical Comms, or Fiber-Optic Comms System for various applications.
+The three day course provides a strong foundation for selecting, designing and building either a Free Space Optical Comms, or Fiber-Optic Comms System for various applications.
 Course includes both DoD and Commercial systems, in Space, Atmospheric, Underground, and Underwater Applications.
 Optical Comms Systems have advantages over RF and Microwave Comms Systems due to their directionality, and high frequency carrier.
 These properties can lead to greater covertness, freedom from jamming, and potentially much higher data rates.
 Novel architectures are feasible allowing usage in situations where RF emission or transmission would be precluded.

 Dr. James Pierre Hauck is a consultant to industry and government labs.
 He is an expert in optical communications systems having pioneered a variety of such systems including Sat-to-Underwater, Non-line-of-Sight, and Single-Ended Systems.